 Many initiatives, projects and networks in Europe are already collecting, integrating and engaging citizen science based biodiversity data and activities.
-One group of stakeholders are end-users of the generated data (e.g. researchers, governments and political administration), another one are volunteers and citizen scientists and both groups have their own interests, intentions and aims they follow (cf. Pocock et al. 2015).
+One group of stakeholders are end-users of the generated data (e.g. researchers, governments and political administration), another one are volunteers and citizen scientists and both groups have their own interests, intentions and aims they follow (Pocock et al. 2015).

-A major task for the EU BON Citizen Science Gateway is to improve CS data workflows from data collection to facilitate and enable data analysis and dissemination of the results.
-Products and tools that were developed and implemented by the EU BON project are available on the EU BON biodiversity portal and can serve this purpose.
+A major task for the EU BON citizen science Gateway is to improve CS data workflows from data collection to facilitate and enable data analysis and dissemination of the results.
+Products, capacities and tools improved, developed and implemented on the EU BON portal can serve this purpose.
 Exposing these tools and technological infrastructure will improve the frameworks of biodiversity related CS data workflows in Europe.
 In parallel, and not less important, is to verify aligning with requirements of the various stakeholders to harmonize with the activities of the other major players in citizen science.
+To assess researchers in particular in that regard, EU BON conducted a survey in 2014 (Suppl. material 2).

 As mentioned before, the European Citizen Science Association (ECSA) is an important player in CS networking, a non-profit organization to foster citizen science activities on a European scale.
-Over 150 individual and organizational members from 28 countries participate in the report with the main aim to link citizens and science (ECSA 2016).
-In ECSA there are several thematic working groups focusing on different aspects, for example a 'Sharing Best Practice and Building Capacity' Committee, a 'Citizen Science and Responsible Research and Innovation' Committee or a ' Projects, Data, Tools, and Technology' Committee.
-The latter focuses primarily on issues that are connected to the data collected by citizen science initiatives and hence central aspects of the work are on data interoperability, reliability and intellectual property rights (ECSA 2016).
+Over 150 individual and organizational members from 28 countries participate in the report with the main aim to link citizens and science (European Citizen Science Association 2016).
+In ECSA there are several thematic working groups focusing on different aspects, for example a 'Sharing Best Practice and Building Capacity' Committee , a 'Citizen Science and Responsible Research and Innovation' Committee or a 'Projects, Data, Tools, and Technology' Committee .
+The latter focuses primarily on issues that are connected to the data collected by citizen science initiatives and hence central aspects of the work are on data interoperability, reliability and intellectual property rights.
 This working group shares many topics that are also relevant for the EU BON CS Gateway and a particularly tight collaboration and exchange was foreseen and carried out with this working group.

-GBIF currently provides access to over 623 million occurrence records globally (as of September 2016) hence became a major player and leading facilitator in providing open access to data on global scale.
-GBIF promotes open standards and free tools for biodiversity data management and exchange (see more for example on the GBIF Integrated Publishing Toolkit (IPT) in this deliverable).
+Abovementioned GBIF became a major player and leading facilitator in providing open access to data on global scale.
+GBIF promotes open standards and free tools for biodiversity data management and exchange (see more for example on the GBIF Integrated Publishing Toolkit (IPT) in chapter Data governance).
 Among sources of GBIF-mediated citizen science data are networks and tools such as eBird (more than 150 million observations worldwide), iNaturalist and others (e.g. anymals+plants, Diveboard, Scandinavian networks).

-Many European countries provide considerable amounts of citizen science-based data in GBIF (see Fig. 2).
-One of the tasks in the data workflow is also to make data that was mobilized by EU BON available in GBIF, hence a close collaboration is the key.
-One of the achievements of the project is the development of a spatial dataset browser and a species trends visualization tools that are part of the work of the European biodiversity portal.
-These tools help to visualize CS-derived observation records and also increase the discoverability of data.
+Many European countries provide considerable amounts of citizen science-based data in GBIF (Table 1).
+However, the top five countries (Sweden, United Kingdom, Norway, Finland, Denmark) alone provide 89% of the data and there are several countries where more efforts are needed to make their citizen science data openly accessible, for example France, Spain, Portugal, Switzerland and Austria.